OxWearables/biobankAccelerometerAnalysis/README.md

 $ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java
 ```

-**Note that a major fix/improvement was introduced in April 2020.
+**Note a new dependency was introduced in November 2020.
 You therefore need to download the updated files to achieve this**.
 ```
 $ git pull
 $ bash utilities/downloadDataModels.sh